AnyLog-co/documentation/background processes.md

 [ip] [port] - The process listens for incoming messages on the assigned IP and and Port.
 [Threads] - An optional parameter for the number of workers threads that process requests which are send to the provided IP and Port.
 The default value is 1

-Additional information is available at (network configuration)[https://github.com/AnyLog-co/documentation/blob/master/network%20configuration.md].
+Additional information is available in the [network configuration](https://github.com/AnyLog-co/documentation/blob/master/network%20configuration.md]) section.

 ## REST requests